Rithik2202/Todo-Manager/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Contact
+If you have any questions or need further assistance, feel free to contact the project maintainer at rithikamara@gmail.com.

 ---
 Happy task management!
 If you have any questions or need further assistance, don't hesitate to reach out.
 Thanks for your interest in this project!